PaAmatJow/Reviews-BasicReactProject/README.md

-Tours
+## Reviews

-This is a basic react project I built to apply my knowledge on components, props, useState, useEffect and fetching data from an API run npm install && npm start to run the code locally or visit the live site at: https://reviews-basic-react-project.netlify.app/
+## This is a basic react project I built to apply my knowledge on components, props, useState, useEffect and fetching data from an API run npm install && npm start to run the code locally or visit the live site at: https://reviews-basic-react-project.netlify.app/